September 2, 2014

 Now PulseWallet is converting to a more secure biometric technology that combines data on palm vein patterns with fingerprint data from three fingers.
 PulseWallet partnered with Fujitsu Frontech to make use of their PalmSecure biometric technology.
 The integrated PalmSecure vein imaging technology allows merchants to provide a secure payment option, whilst giving users an all-in-one payment system for them to access their eWallets.

 YC backed startup PayTango, seeks to enable customers to pay via Fingerprint Scan.
 PayTango was Co-Founded by 4 CMU (Carnegie Mellon University) graduates – Brian Groudan, Kelly Lau-Kee, Umang Patel (CEO) and Christian Reyes in August 2012.
-The company has received a total funding of $700K through investors Y-Combinator and Andreessen Horowitz in Seed Round.
+The company has received a total funding of $700K through investors

 PayTango’s system links a form of payment such as debit or credit card, to a user’s fingerprint.
 He will then have to only place his index finger and middle finger on the biometric fingerprint scanner to make payment.
 The software immediately recognizes the user.